cyrillkuettel/search_the_web/README.md

 # Advanced Web Search.
-## This is an attempt to program an advanced web search.

-The initial idea was to search multiple Web Pages (like wikipedia, quora.com etc) for specific Keywords.
+The initial idea I had, was to search multiple Web Pages at once.
+The goal was to increase efficiency.

-Everything under the hood, like http requests, is running in python.
+The "backend" is written in python.
 The "googlesearch" library was very useful.

+TODO:
+ -Increase the depth of search.
+ For Example:
+ For each search result:
+      -create tree of all Links, which flow outward from it.

+## Why the Gui is a Windows Forms Application?
-My first Idea was write a python-only program with a gui in the module Tkinter.
-A Monolithic application, everythin in one place.
+My first Idea was write a python script using Tkinter.
+A "monolithic" application, everything in one file.
-I have tried  Tkinter.
-Now I know to stay away from Tkinter.
-The GUI was made in Visual Studio, because that's just the easy way.
+I have experimented with Tkinter.
+(Now I know to stay away from Tkinter. ) The GUI, then, was created in Windows Froms Designer.
+The reason for that choice is just familiarity and convenience.
+I could also have used a python GUI Framework.

 ![Alt text](screenshot.png?raw=true "Title")